 Whether you have a smart battery or a traditional lipo, here are 15 things you need to know about your batteries.

-But one thing I still get asked: How do you tell if your batteries are overcharged?
+Even with the rise of improved technology like smart batteries, there’s still one thing I still frequently get asked: How do you tell if your batteries are overcharged?

 The first stages of overcharging will cause your battery to puff up, become swollen or otherwise misshapen.
 If your battery appears puffy, responsibly dispose of the battery immediately.